arjo31/video-transcription-using-fastapi/README.md

 python backend_app.py
 ```

-The app should run now...
+The app should locally on your machine at this address : http://localhost:8501

 ## Further Modifications :